 Born in 1960 in Vancouver, Michael graduated from Prince of Wales Secondary School in 1977, going on to attain a Bachelor of Arts degree in Philosophy from the University of British Columbia in 1983 and a Bachelor of Laws degree, also from U.B.C., in 1987.
 He was called to the bar in British Columbia in May, 1988.

-Over the last twenty-eight years, Michael has defended virtually every charge imaginable, from shoplifting to first degree murder and, in doing so, has carved out a reputation for meticulous preparation, skilled cross-examination, knowledge of the law and, most importantly, securing positive results in case after case for his satisfied clients.
+Over the past thirty-two years, Michael has defended virtually every charge imaginable, from shoplifting to first degree murder and, in doing so, has carved out a reputation for meticulous preparation, skilled cross-examination, knowledge of the law and, most importantly, securing positive results in case after case for his satisfied clients.